Deep Bregman Divergence for Contrastive Learning of Visual Representations: Introduction

-\begin{itemize} \item We propose a novel framework for self-supervised learning of Bregman divergence of visual representations.
-The proposed method learns deep Bregman divergences which are beyond Euclidean distance and capable of capturing divergence over distributions while also benefiting from contrastive learning representation. \item We propose a contrastive divergence loss which encourages each subnetwork to focus on different attributes of an input.
-The combination of new contrastive divergence loss with recent modified contrastive loss (i.e. NT-Xent, NT-Logistic) improves the performance of contrastive learning for multiple tasks including image classification and object detection over multiple baselines. \item We show empirical results that highlight the benefits of learning representation from our deep Bregman divergence and contrastive divergence loss. \end{itemize}
+\begin{itemize} \itemsep0em \item We propose a framework for self-supervised learning of visual representations using functional Bregman divergence.
+Our proposed method learns distances that are beyond Euclidean and are capable of capturing divergence over distributions while also benefiting from the contrastive learning mechanism. \item We propose a contrastive divergence loss which encourages each subnetwork to focus on different attributes of an input.
+The combination of our novel contrastive divergence loss with conventional contrastive loss (i.e. NT-Xent, NT-Logistic) improves the performance of contrastive learning for multiple tasks including image classification and object detection over baselines. \item We show empirical results to highlight the benefits of learning representation using our methods and the proposed contrastive divergence loss.
+Our method is evaluated in linear and semi-supervised settings on public datasets, achieving sizable gain over baselines and comparable or higher performance in comparison to state-of-the-art contrastive learning methods in several tasks.
+Moreover, we show the learned representations generalize well when transferred to a new task. \end{itemize}